 Virtual Faculty Instructional Technology (FIT) Center Support

-The Virtual FIT Center provides faculty with live support, via Zoom, for instructional tools such as Canvas and Blackboard.
+The Virtual FIT Center provides faculty with live support, via Zoom, for instructional tools such as Canvas.
 Our instructional technology consultants will meet with you to help you get started, show you how to use the application as a pedagogical tool and explain best practices.
 If you have any questions or concerns, please do not hesitate to contact us:

 Virtual FIT Center*

 Contact Our Support

 Please direct student

 Please view AVP of Faculty Advancement, Joanna Brooks’ address to SDSU faculty, during the COVID-19 pandemic (Run time: 3:22):

 In order to prepare faculty for the uncertainties that lay ahead in Academic Year 2020-21, the SDSU Flexible Course Design Summer Institute of 2020 provided participants with pedagogical strategies to teach in a hybrid (blending online and face-to-face) or fully online environment.